Perfectly spiced, this tender apple crumble loaf cake is topped with buttery crumble and maple butter glaze for a delicious taste of fall!

 - Cool in pan on a wire rack for 15 minutes before using the parchment overhang to gently lift cake from pan; cool completely on wire rack.

-- For the glaze, combine maple syrup, butter, and salt in a saucepan and bring to a boil, stirring until butter is melted and mixture is combined.
+- Make maple glaze: Combine maple syrup, butter, and salt in a saucepan and bring to a boil, stirring until butter is melted and mixture is combined.
 Reduce heat to low and simmer for 2 minutes.
 Remove saucepan from heat and whisk in powdered sugar and maple extract.
 Let cool for several minutes to thicken slightly, then drizzle over cake.
 Sprinkle with flaky salt and let set before serving.

 Keywords: Apple, Maple, Apple Cake, Loaf Cake